surifirstpin/Acubi_documentation/Version.5/Reports.md

 - **Datasets** this section enables you to perform alignment, set currency formats, group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

-- **Legend** it will enable you to change the label for measure value in visualization charts as shown below.
+- **Legend** it will enable you to change the label for measure value in visualization charts.
+(Refer Image 13)

 ##  Format